-- Advanced low-power concept - · Safe and controlled system start-up behavior - Detailed status reporting on system and sub-system levels
+- Advanced low-power concept - · Safe and controlled system start-up behavior - · Detailed status reporting on system and sub-system levels

-The UJA1075A is designed to be used in combination with a microcontroller that incorporates a CAN controller.
+The UJA1079A is designed to be used in combination with a microcontroller.
 The SBC ensures that the microcontroller always starts up in a controlled manner.